jbartolotti/fmri-methods/docs/source/gimme.rst

       models = c('model1','model2')
       )

-The first argument is the path to the `GIMME.xlsx` configuration file.
-Default is `load` to prompt the user for the file location interactively. `demo` runs using a built-in
+The first argument is the path to the ``GIMME.xlsx`` configuration file.
+Default is `load` to prompt the user for the file location interactively. `demo` runs using a built-in dataset.

-Use the `run` option to specify steps to run or skip.
-Overrides values in the CONTROL sheet.
+Use the ``run`` option to specify steps to run or skip.
+If empty, values from the CONTROL sheet in GIMME.xlsx will be used.
+Run options specified in the command override values in the CONTROL sheet.

 Use the `models` option to specify models to run for each step.
 Default: run all models listed in the MODELS sheet.